 by simply adding 'and handbook' to your search.
 For example, to search for handbooks

-on ADHD, enter the search terms ADHD and handbook.
+on ADHD, enter the search terms The Oxford Handbook of Human Motivation.
 (Note: you may find it helpful to limit your results to books.)

 Academic journals will often publish literature review articles.
 You can search for